DataResearchLabs/sql_scripts/mysql/data_validation/rule_set_01__row_counts.md

 <a id="t004" class="anchor" href="#t004" aria-hidden="true"> </a>
 ### T004 - "Recent" Row Count
 Verify recent row counts.
-The example below verifies that table countries has had at least 5 rows updated in the past 10 days based on the date stamp in field date_last_updated.
-The inner query uses GETDATE() (SQL Server current date time stamp) and subtracts 10 days.
-The inner query counts how many rows in table countries have a date_last_updated with the past 10 days.
+The example below verifies that table countries has had at least 5 rows updated in the past 150 days based on the date stamp in field date_last_updated.
+The inner query uses DATE_SUB() (MySQL current date time stamp) and subtracts 150 days.
+The inner query counts how many rows in table countries have a date_last_updated with the past 150 days.
 The outer query can then confirm that at least 5 rows are recent for a Pass...if not then it returns a Fail.
 ```sql
 SELECT CASE WHEN row_count < 5 THEN 'FAIL' ELSE 'P' END AS status
 FROM (